lucassouzavieira/arangodb-php-odm/README.md

 $document->status = 'active';
 $document->save(); // Will update your document on server;

-// Delete the document from collection.
+// Delete the document from the collection.
 $document->delete();
 ```